 We will post any updates to the Supreme Court's order as they become available.
 Click here to read our previous coverage regarding the effect of the COVID-19 pandemic on the Tennessee court system.

 Do you have questions about the Supreme Court's suspension of in-person proceedings and its effect on your case?
-Contact us today for a free consultation by calling (931) 398-5308.
+Contact us today for a free initial consultation by calling (931) 398-5308.